buildspace/buildspace-projects/Polygon_ENS/en/Section_1/Lesson_5_Deploy_To_Mumbai.md

 There are a bunch of these, but, for this project we're going to use MetaMask.
 Download the browser extension and set up your wallet [here](https://metamask.io/download.html).
 Even if you already have another wallet provider, just use MetaMask for now, it’s much easier to test with.

 Why do we need MetaMask?
 Remember how Hardhat gave us randomly generated wallets?
-We need a wallet for the same exact reason - **to interaction with the blockchain.**
+We need a wallet for the same exact reason - **to interact with the blockchain.**

 So, go ahead and set it all up!
 Their setup flow is pretty self-explanatory :).